noahigram/mybots/README.md

 The Generate_Brain() method creates a neural network with a corresponding nndf file.
 It first assigns a motor neuron to each joint, and then randomly assigns sensor neurons to some of the joints.
 Lastly, it connects each sensor neuron to each motor neuron with a random synaptic weight using pyrosim's Send_Synapse function.

+## Parallel Hillclimber Implementation
+The script parallelhillclimber.py contains the parallelhillclimber class which is instantiated at the beginning of search.py.
+Its purpose is to do the following at each generation:
+1. Spawn a new population of children from the parent population.
+This is done in the Spawn() method.
+2. Mutate the children to randomly alter its brain.
+This is done in the Mutate() method.
+3. Run a simulation for each child, and record its fitness.
+This is done with the Start_Simulation() method.
+4. Compare the child's fitness to its parents.
+If it has a better fitness, it replaces its parent.
+This is done in the Evaluate() method.

 ## Body and Brain Evolution

 ### Body Evolution